 The Master’s degree must include the Advanced Studies in the major subject (40 ECTS credits) and a Master's Thesis (40 ECTS credits), the second part of the Pedagogical Studies (30 ECTS credits) and other studies (10 ECTS credits).

-Further information: see the Course Structure Diagram.
+Further information: see the Programme Structure Diagram.

 After completing their Master's degree, the students